Management of heart failure: Recombinant neuroendocrine hormones

 Nesiritide, a recombinant form of B-natriuretic peptide, is indicated for use in patients with acute decompensated heart failure who have dyspnea at rest.
 Nesiritide promotes diuresis and natriuresis, thereby ameliorating volume overload.
 It is thought that, while BNP is elevated in heart failure, the peptide that is produced is actually dysfunctional or non-functional and thereby ineffective.

 Vasopressin receptor antagonists

 Tolvaptan and conivaptan antagonize the effects of antidiuretic hormone (vasopressin), thereby promoting the specific excretion of free water, directly ameliorating the volume overloaded state, and counteracting the hyponatremia that occurs due to the release of neuroendocrine hormones in an attempt to counteract the effects of heart failure.
 The EVEREST trial, which utilized tolvaptan, showed that when used in combination with conventional therapy, many symptoms of acute decompensated heart failure were significantly improved compared to conventional therapy alone although they found no difference in mortality and morbidity when compared to conventional therapy.

+SGLT2 inhibitors

+SGLT2 inhibitors act by inhibiting sodium/glucose cotransporter 2 (SGLT2) located in the kidneys.
+While generally used for patients with type 2 diabetes research has shown that they can provide important cardiovascular benefits.
+Recent studies have shown that SGLT2 inhibitors can have a positive clinical effect in both heart failure with preserved ejection fraction (HFpEF) and heart failure with reduced ejection fraction (HFrEF).
+The 2023 Focused Update of the 2021 European Society of Cardiology (ESC) Guidelines for the diagnosis and treatment of both acute and chronic heart failure ranked SGLT2 inhibitors as a Class I recommendation in the management of HFpEF and heart failure with mildly reduced ejection fraction (HFmrEF).
+In the same guidelines ACEi/ARNI/ARB, MRA and β-blockers were classified as Class IIb for HFmrEF management.
+The 2022 AHA/ACC/HFSA Guideline for the Management of Heart Failure also recommended SGLT2 for HF treatment.

+Pharmacological contraindications

+The pharmacological agents used in HF management can be contraindicated in pregnant individuals, patients with secondary pathologies or patients assuming other medications.

+Pregnancy

+Pregnant individuals with pre-existing heart failure might be advised to modify their current treatment to avoid foetal harm.
+According to both ESC and AHA guidelines ACEi, ARB, ARNI, MRA, ivabradine, vericiguat and SGLT2 inhibitors are all contraindicated in women with HF who are pregnant or planning to become pregnant.
+During pregnancy β-blockers should be continued using β1-selective blockers (usually metoprolol succinate).